- NAME: Mary Mahoney

-The following year, Mary Mahoney became the first black woman to complete nurse's training.
-She also subsequently became one of the first black members of the Nurses Associated Alumnae of the United States and Canada (later renamed the American Nurses Association), and a member of the newly founded National Association of Colored Graduate Nurses.
+The following year, Mary Mahoney made history when she became the first black woman to complete nurse's training.
+Subsequently, she became one of the first black members of the Nurses Associated Alumnae of the United States and Canada (later renamed the American Nurses Association), as well as a member of the newly founded National Association of Colored Graduate Nurses.

-In addition to her pioneering efforts in nursing, Mahoney has been credited as one of the first women to register to vote in Boston folliowing the ratification of the 19th Amendment, which took place on August 26, 1920, granting women's suffrage.
+In addition to her pioneering efforts in nursing, Mahoney has been credited as one of the first women to register to vote in Boston following the ratification of the 19th Amendment, granting women's suffrage, on August 26, 1920.

 In the early 1900s, Mahoney relocated to Long Island, New York, to serve a stint as supervisor of the Howard Orphan Asylum for Black Children, returning to Massachusetts thereafter.

-Mahoney was inducted into the Nursing Hall of Fame in 1976, and received induction into the National Women's Hall of Fame in 1993.
-She died in Boston, Massachusetts, on January 4, 1996, at the age of 80.
+Mahoney was inducted into the Nursing Hall of Fame in 1976 and received induction into the National Women's Hall of Fame in 1993.
+She died in Boston on January 4, 1926, at the age of 80.

 profile name: Mary Mahoney profile occupation: